isomerpages/mlaw-psy/pages/Apply for Appointment.md

 psychiatry in criminal proceedings in Singapore must be appointed to the Panel of Psychiatrists (<strong>"Panel"</strong>).</p>
 <p>Expert opinion provided by a psychiatrist who is not a member of the Panel
-will not be admissible as evidence.</p>
+will not be admissible as evidence, unless the transitional circumstances apply.</p>
 <h4><strong>(b) Criteria for appointment</strong></h4>
 <p>To be appointed to the Panel, the applicant must satisfy the following
 requirements:</p>